wh0am15533/ImGuiRenderingPlugin/README.md

 Example projects for both IL2Cpp and Mono are included.
 They were designed to support BepInEx, however you can use other loader/injection methods.
 Some good code example's for building window components can be found here at this excellent repo: [UImGui](https://github.com/psydack/uimgui) (If your using in the Unity Editor, I highly recommend using this project)

 Testing done on Unity versions 2018.1 through Current.
+Require's a game using .NetStandard or .Net 4, since base libraries don't support .Net 3.5.
 Does not support 32bit yet.
 Render support includes Direct11/12, Vulkan, and OpenGL.
 I haven't been able to test on Vulkan or OpenGL since I don't have a device with those SDK's.
 Base libraries are built with NetStandard 2.0 some it shoulld support most standard .Net Framwork versions.

 ![alt text](https://i.imgur.com/TRN03cZ.png)